Changing the face of what it means to be a man.

 We’re lighting a better way forward and together can change the course of a generation.

 You are human.
 I am human.
 We are HUMEN.

 “If the only tool you have is a hammer, you tend to see every problem as a nail.” — Abraham Maslow

-Until recently, anger was the answer to all my problems.
+We really need to stop just pulling people out of the river.
+It’s long overdue to go upstream and help to prevent people from falling in.
+Growing up anger was the answer to all my problems.
 When I was younger, the only tool I thought I had was a hammer.
 Quickly, without meaning or wanting to, I trashed everything in front of me.

 I arrived at a lonely place, where I felt like I didn’t want to live but at the same time I didn’t want to die.
-Because it just isn’t in my blood to give up.

-From as young as age six, boys trade our innate empathy and compassion for phoney toughness.
+From as young as age six, boys trade innate empathy and compassion for phoney toughness.
 As the years pass, our social vocabulary, our emotional toolkit, is often reduced to but one choice.
 The hammer.